mansuf/mangadex-downloader/docs/formats.md

 # Supported formats

-mangadex-downloader can download in different formats, here a list of supported formats.
+mangadex-downloader can download in different formats, here's the list of supported formats.

 ## raw